mengbinhao/jack-note/docs/my/HSBC.md

 From this project, I have learned a lot of javascript knowledge, I use it more skilled. but there is a little regret, most of the scripts written by ES5 grammar,if I have enough time, I will refactor it to ES6 grammar, this is the trend, furthermore, I did not write full of unit test for my business code, if I have the opportunity, I will add them as well.

 ##### technology selection
-- leanrning cost, TC support lots of script language, js、python and other script language, I am familiar with it, so this is a factor
+- learning cost, TC support lots of script language, js、python and other script language, I am familiar with it, so this is a factor
 - price, my company is a small company, although it has several branch company, but it can not spent lots of money on test team
-- can resolve current work problem, the target application developt by QT5, TC can recognize the component/object on it to do UI automated testing
+- can resolve current work problem, the target application developed by QT5, TC can recognize the component/object on it to do UI automated testing
-- easily reading offical doc, I spent a lot of time, less one month to learn how to use TC
+- easily reading official doc, I spent a lot of time, less one month to learn how to use TC
 - community, I requested several topic there and I found a bug of TC, TC built a hot-fix for this bug
 - popular or not, like UFT